Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Penalty & Fine Schedule

-Operating drone within 500 ft horizontal or 250 ft vertical of Department of Corrections facility without consent (Current law through 12/31/2026)
+Operating a drone within 500 feet horizontal or 250 feet vertical of a Department of Corrections facility without written consent (current through December 31, 2026)

 ClassificationMisdemeanor